 A course in the fundamentals of business valuations including basic, intermediate, and some advanced concepts and methodologies required by accounting and finance professionals in valuing a closely held (privately-owned) business where there is no market price.
-Prerequisite: completion of PMBA-8240 or the Accounting Core Requirements.
-This course applies to the Forensic Accounting and Fraud & Forensic Accounting concentrations.
+Prerequisite: completion of PMBA-8240 or the Preliminary Accounting Requirements.
+This course applies to the Corporate Accounting for Managers, Forensic Accounting and Fraud & Forensic Accounting concentrations.

-MACC-670

-Accounting Internship
+MACC-670 Accounting Internship